tendermint/spec/spec/abci/abci.md

 The consensus connection is driven by a consensus protocol and is responsible for block execution.

-The mempool Connection is for validating new transactions, before they're shared or included in a block.
+The mempool connection is for validating new transactions, before they're shared or included in a block.

 The info connection is for initialization and for queries from the user.